 The list below includes the courses required to build a student's course of study.
 Because of the variety of concentrations offered with the MPH degree, the order in which students take their courses may vary.

-To meet this requirement, students choose two 3-credit-unit transdisciplinary problem-solving courses, which span a variety of topics.
+To meet this requirement, students choose two 3-credit unit transdisciplinary problem-solving courses, which span a variety of topics.
+Some dual degree-seeking students may only take 3 credits of TPS to meet Generalist Concentration requirements.
+6

 Electives/Concentration (11 credit units)*